 Another great pizza place in Estes is Antonio's Real New York Pizza & Deli.
 Are you from the east coast?
 Did you grow up with east coast style pizza?
 If yes, then this is the place for you!
 If you are a fan of traditional wood-fired New York pizza head on over to 552 Elkhorn Avenue and dig in.
 Moreover, Antonio’s staff is super friendly, and you can even order on-line to take back to your cabin if you don’t want to eat in.

 Hint: If you like garlic, or are trying to ward off vampires, try the garlic sauce NY white pizza made with local mozzarella.

 Did I mention Estes Park restaurants with character?
-If I had to pick a character for The Other Side it would be a duck because they’re so associated with the place, not to eat, but to watch out the window on the duck pond.
+If I had to pick a character for The Other Side it would be a duck because they're so associated with the place.
+Not to eat mind you, but to watch out the window on the duck pond.
 This restaurant is comfortable, welcoming, and in many ways homey to me.
-In the downstairs dining area there are huge windows displaying beautiful mountain views over a charming duck pond.
+In the downstairs dining area, there are huge windows displaying beautiful mountain views over a charming duck pond.
 Also, at Christmas time we love the huge Christmas wreath on display.

 Hint: Do request to eat downstairs, not up in the cafe as it’s a much more open area with those fabulous picture windows.

 This is a wonderful restaurant for kids for several reasons: